pkuphil/ppkkuu/_pages/WIP.md

         </div>

         <p class="wip-description">
-          This paper revisits the contrast between direct and indirect realism in the philosophy of perception.
+          I revisit the contrast between direct and indirect realism in the philosophy of perception.
-          It argues that mediation need not block direct awareness of ordinary objects, and explores a model on which perceptual experience can involve a mediating element without placing the world behind a veil.
+          I argue that mediation need not block direct awareness of ordinary objects, and explore a model on which perceptual experience can involve a mediating element without placing the world behind a veil.
         </p>
       </div>
     </article>